FreddieDeWitt/google-translate-extended-api/README.md

   Each key contains an array of definitions (`String`) or if `dataOptions.definitionExamples === true` - an array of the following objects:
   - `definition`: String
   - `example`: String
+  Setting `dataOptions.definitionExamples === true` also adds the `synonyms` field to the object.
+  `synonyms` field is an object, the keys of which denote the type of the synonyms.
+The regular ones are stored under the key `normal`, some other possible tags are for instance `informal`, `formal`.
+The synonyms of each type are store in a string array.
   **Examples:**
   - `dataOptions.definitionExamples === true`